poikilotherm/dvcli-plugin-k8s/README.md

 # dvcli-plugin-k8s
-A Kubernetes plugin for dvcli
+A Kubernetes plugin for [dvcli](https://github.com/poikilotherm/dvcli).

+## Features

+- Read a KeePassX file, parse and print as K8s secrets, ready to pipe into kubectl